-10. The graduate has reliably demonstrated the ability to: use project management tools and techniques when contributing to the planning, implementation, and evaluation of projects to meet business objectives within time, cost, and quality constraints.
+10. The graduate has reliably demonstrated the ability to: contribute to the implementation and evaluation of projects to meet business objectives within time, cost, and quality constraints.

 - a.
 Participate in the development of an engineering project schedule using relevant project management software (e.g., Critical Path Method (CPM), Gantt Chart or Program Evaluation and Review Technique (PERT) Chart) - b.
 Contribute to the planning, sequencing, scheduling and resources involved in a project while considering sustainability - c.
 Assist in the preparation and review of various elements of estimates while considering sustainability - d.
 Contribute to the monitoring of resources and expenditures to increase cost effectiveness and meet expected timelines - e.
 Ensure the required specifications in an engineering project are met - f.
 Contribute to the maintenance of current, clear and accurate project-related documents, in compliance with organizational procedures and industry standards